MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 The preview key specified in Partner Center under `Availability > Preview Audience > Hide Key` **at the time of the submission** is the one that must be used by customers to install this preview version.

 If you change the preview key for your offer in Partner Center, the submitted preview version won't be automatically updated and will still use the previous preview key.
-For example, if you submit version 1.0.0.0 with the preview key `key-1`, then version 1.0.0.0 can be installed by customer that add the key `key-1` in the install URL.
+For example, if you submit version 1.0.0.0 with the preview key `key-1`, then version 1.0.0.0 can be installed by customer that adds the key `key-1` in the install URL.
 If you change the preview key for your offer in Partner Center to `key-2`, this key won't be used until you start a new submission.
-If you submit version 1.0.0.0 again, customers will be able to install it using either `key-1` or `key-2`.
-If you submit version 2.0.0.0, then customers will be able to install it with version `key-2` only.
+If you submit version 1.0.0.0 again, customers are able to install it using either `key-1` or `key-2`.
+If you submit version 2.0.0.0, then customers are able to install it with version `key-2` only.

-Similarly, if you submitted the same library version 1.0.0.0 as part of two offers using two separate preview keys `key-1` and `key-2`, customers will be able to use either `key-1` or `key-2` to install the library on their environment.
+Similarly, if you submitted the same library version 1.0.0.0 as part of two offers using two separate preview keys `key-1` and `key-2`, customers are able to use either `key-1` or `key-2` to install the library on their environment.

 ### Are preview versions also validated for breaking changes?

 Preview versions are validated for breaking changes against the latest publicly available app.
-However, preview versions are not used as baseline for validation of breaking changes of other submissions.
+However, preview versions aren't used as baseline for validation of breaking changes of other submissions.

 For example, if you have version 1.0.0.0 as publicly available in AppSource and you submit version 2.0.0.0, then version 2.0.0.0 will be validated for breaking change against version 1.0.0.0.
-If you do not press "Go Live" for your submission of version 2.0.0.0, and decide to start a new submission with version 2.1.0.0, then version 2.1.0.0 will be validated for breaking change against 1.0.0.0.
+If you don't press "Go Live" for your submission of version 2.0.0.0, and decide to start a new submission with version 2.1.0.0, then version 2.1.0.0 is validated for breaking change against 1.0.0.0.

 > [!NOTE]
 > Since there can be breaking changes between a preview version that was never made public and the next version of the app, the schema update mode `ForceSync` is used when upgrading **from** a preview version.

 ### Can the submission for one offer depend on preview versions of libraries from another offer?

-Dependencies which are not included in the submission will be downloaded automatically if they're publicly available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.
+Dependencies, which aren't included in the submission will be downloaded automatically if they're publicly available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.

-Your submission will fail during the "Automated Application Validation" stage if you didn't include the dependencies for your app and they are not publicly available.
-The submission will also fail if the dependencies are only available as Preview and are not included in the submission.
+Your submission fails during the "Automated Application Validation" stage if you didn't include the dependencies for your app and they aren't publicly available.
+The submission will also fail if the dependencies are only available as Preview and aren't included in the submission.
 Failing to find the dependencies for an extension results in error messages with the diagnostic codes `AVS0005` or `AVS0101`.

 ### What happens to preview versions during environment upgrades?

 During the upgrade of an environment to the next major, the latest publicly available version of AppSource apps are installed on the customer environment.
-If there a higher version is available for your preview app, this version will be installed.
+If there a higher version is available for your preview app, this version is installed.
 If the preview version is the highest version, the preview version is preserved.

 During the upgrade of an environment to the next minor, AppSource apps versions are preserved unless the environment settings specify to update apps to the latest version available.